Great Southern white on Tall ironweed, Vernonia gigantea

 Pictured above: Great Southern white on Giant ironweed (Vernonia gigantea) by Peg Urban.
 Click on terms for botanical definitions.
 View post as a PDF.

 Giant ironweed (Vernonia gigantea) is a robust, perennial wildflower found naturally in floodplains, wet to mesic pine flatwoods and ruderal areas, and along forest margins and stream banks.
-Flowering occurs in summer and fall, with peak blooming in July.
-It attracts many pollinators, particularly butterflies.
+Flowering occurs in summer and fall, attracting a variety of pollinators, especially butterflies.

 Giant ironweed, Vernonia gigantea